 Students are not allowed to take medication or receive topical treatments at school without specific procedures in place.
-If a student must take medication at school, a completed form signed by the student's health care practitioner and parent/guardian must be on file that specifies the mediation, dosage, and duration of the prescription.
+If a student must take medication at school, a completed form signed by the student's health care practitioner and parent/guardian must be on file that specifies the medication, dosage, and duration of the prescription.
 Non-prescription medications must be authorized by a health care practitioner and parent/guardian.
 Students at risk for medical emergencies, who need to self-medicate, may do so with the proper permissions on file.
 These students must demonstrate to the school nurse that they know how to use the self-medication.
+See page 17 for additional details.
 (Administering Medicines to Students, Policy 6125)